 With interactive exhibits, live creatures on display, and opportunities to hold some of them, the Insect Zoo may just be my kids’ favorite part of the museum – both were handling giant caterpillars, cockroaches, and beetles before they could even talk.
 At various times throughout the day, museum volunteers bring out all kinds of creepy crawlies that guests can view up close and hold.
-And, depending on timing, you may be able to watch a tarantula feeding, too.
+And depending on timing, you may be able to watch a tarantula feeding, too.
 For exhibits that aren’t alive, but still fun, kids can check out the “house” in the southwest corner to find out where different insects might make their home in your abode or try to match up bugs with their contributions to the human world on an interactive panel nearby.
 They can also crawl through a termite tunnel and examine scads of live insect species in terrariums.
 Right next door, is the Butterfly Pavilion, where guests can walk among nearly 50 different species of butterflies as well as exotic plants.
 It’s one of the few exhibits that requires a fee — $6/adults, $5/children 2-12, $5.50/seniors.
+KFDC Tip: It’s free on Tuesdays, but you need to get timed tickets day of, so I recommend getting them when you arrive in case they are for later.
+Then you can tour other exhibits, and return to the Butterfly Pavilion at your scheduled time.

 My kids are mesmerized by the aquariums full of colorful fish in the Sant Ocean Hall, underwater scenes projected on the walls, the whale and skeleton suspended overhead, and the giant squid stretched out inside a display case in the center of the hall.
 Located on the first floor on the opposite side of the Rotunda from the entrance, this exhibit is a must-tour for anyone, young or old, with an interest in oceans and marine life.